McDoit/bamboo-hr-dotnet-client/README.md

 ## Credit

-Thanks to Stack Overflow for letting me (John Bubriski) open source this code.
+Thanks to Stack Overflow for letting the original creater (John Bubriski) open source this code.

 ## License

-MIT, but check the LICENSE file in case I'm trolling you.
+MIT